mariadb-corporation/MaxScale/Documentation/Monitors/Clustrix-Monitor.md

 ```
 $ maxctrl call command clustrixmon softfail TheClustrixMonitor @@TheClustrixMonitor:node-1
 ```
-If a node is successfully softfailed, then the status of the corresponding MaxScale server object will be set to `Draining`, which will prevent new connections from being created to the node.
+If the softfailing of a node is successfully initiated, then the status of the corresponding MaxScale server object will be set to `Draining`, which will prevent new connections from being created to the node.

+When the number of connections through MaxScale to the node has dropped to 0, its state will change to `Drained`.
+Note that the state `Drained` only tells that there are no connections to the node, not what the state of the softfailing operation is.

 ### `unsoftfail`